Rezak Cyrillic

 Nothing is hidden in the simplistic forms and overt aesthetic of Anya Danilova’s Rezak font family.
 Rezak is not a type family directly from the digital world, but was inspired by the stout presence of cutting letters out of tangible material: paper, stone, and wood.
 With only a few cuts, the shapes remain dark and simple.
 With more cuts, the shapes become lighter and more defined, resulting in a dynamic type family not stuck within one specific category.

-The text styles are bold, energetic, well informed, and round out the family with four weights (Regular, Semibold, Bold, Extrabold) and matching italics for a family grand total of ten.
+The text styles are bold, energetic, well informed, and round out the family with four weights (Regular, Medium, Bold, Extrabold) and matching italics for a family grand total of ten.
 These jaunty styles work well in children’s books, call-outs, movie titles, and subheads for myriad subjects such as architecture, coffee, nature, cooking, and other rough-and-tumble purposes.

 CREDITS